 Although not ground-breaking, Stand25's dishes are very good.
 The reddish-brown-hued goulash soup is exactly as it should be; an extra touch of chopped celery and lemon seasoning add brightness to it.
 Another signature is the layered potatoes with crisped-up sausages, eggs, and sour cream.
 The potatoes are tender without falling apart, and the side of chopped beets exude earthy flavors.
 The dessert is somlói galuska, a traditional Hungarian sponge cake topped with whipped cream and chocolate syrup.

-The three-course prix fixe costs HUF5,400 (€18), but many dishes have extra charges.
-One can easily rack up a bill for €25 to €30 (without alcohol), which isn’t exactly cheap, particularly when compared with the lunch menus offered at other fine restaurants in Budapest for about half the price.
-Nonetheless, Mr. Széll’s disciplined approach, which can be observed on most days through the open kitchen, sets a standard in Budapest’s still fledgling dining scene.
-Other restaurants would do well to take cues from Stand25's hospitality and professionalism.
+My only issue with Stand25 is the prices.
+The three-course prix fixe costs €20, but most dishes have extra charges, so you can easily rack up a bill for €30-35 per person even without wine, which isn’t exactly cheap when compared with lunch offers at other fine restaurants in Budapest for half the price.
+Nonetheless, Mr. Széll’s disciplined approach, which can occasionally be observed through the open kitchen, sets a standard in Budapest—other restaurants would do well to take cues from Stand25's hospitality and professionalism.
 Reservations are a must.